aziznal/WebScrapingEssentials/README.md

 ---

-## Details about files
+## More Description

-### __geckodriver.exe | geckodriver__
+### Driver

-Keep this file in local directory when using scraper on windows.
-If you're using a linux system, make sure to include geckodriver in PATH variable.
-Downloaded from [here](https://github.com/mozilla/geckodriver/releases)

-Note: geckodriver.exe is for windows, and geckodriver (no extension) is for Linux
+In order for the package to work, you must include a geckodriver.exe in your local project directory.
+Otherwise using instantiating the BasicSpider class will raise a __GeckoNotFoundException__

+Note: This package currently only supports working with The Firefox geckodriver, which can be downloaded from [here](https://github.com/mozilla/geckodriver/releases)

 ### [__BasicSpider.py__](https://github.com/aziznal/basic-web-scraper/blob/master/BasicSpider.py)

 Use this as the superclass for your own project's spider

-This Spider can do basic things like goto a url, scroll down the page in different ways, refresh the page, etc..
+This Spider allows you tu do basic things like goto a url, scroll down the page in different ways, refresh the page, etc..

 It acts as an interface to _**selenium.webdriver**_ to make setting up a project easier

-### __custom_exceptions.py__

-Copy alongside BasicSpider.py, add any custom exceptions to this file.

-### __package.json__ | package-lock.json
-used to install dependencies related to testing and its related workflows. not needed for the spider to function.

-### __start_local_server.py__
-used for testing. optional.

-### __tests.py__
-this is where all the tests for the scraper are done. optional.

-### __mock_webpage__
-used for testing. optional. can be used as a simple demo.
+More docs will be added in the future.